 - Mustard powder

-Once you have all your ingredients, simply mix them in a bowl, using a whisk or a fork to break up any clumps.
-You can store this dry rub in a sealed contained for several weeks.
+Once you have all your ingredients, mix them in a bowl using a whisk or a fork to break up any clumps.
+You can store this dry rub in a sealed container for several weeks.
 I like to store my rubs in these glass spice bottles to keep my pantry organized.

 Memphis Dry Rub on Ribs

 When preparing your ribs, begin by slathering the ribs on all sides with vegetable oil.
-While I usually coat my ribs in mustard, these Memphis style ribs are different and best with oil.
+While I usually coat my ribs in mustard, these Memphis-style ribs are different and best with oil.
 Once the oil is on the ribs, season liberally with the Memphis dry rub.
-Use the palm of your hand to gently push the rub into the meat.
+Use the palm of your hand to push the rub into the meat gently.
 Don’t “rub” the meat, or it will pull the seasoning off the meat and make it clump.